World Water Week

 New videos of Urban Drinking Water Challenge 2018 Winners

 We were thrilled to join thousands of attendees at World Water Week in Stockholm, Sweden to discuss and work on the UN Sustainable Development Goal #6 – ensure availability and sustainable management of water and sanitation for all.
-We were thrilled to meet the winners of the Imagine H2O Urban Drinking Water Challenge 2018, that we are a founding partner of, along with Bluewater, and hearing the stories of how their founders became passionate about solving different water crises.
+We were thrilled to meet the winners of the Imagine H2O Urban Drinking Water Challenge 2018, that we are a founding partner of, along with Bluewater, and hearing the stories of how its founders became passionate about solving different water crises.

 Our Program Director, Todd McGuire joined each of the founders, along with Anders Jacobson, CEO, and Co-founder of Bluewater, for a “sofa session” to learn about the challenges the organizations are tackling.
 Watch below to find out what drives these innovators.